maim-lain/renpy/notes/images.md

 The first word of the image name is called the image tag.
 The second and later words of the name are the image attributes.

-For example: `mary beach night happy.` The image tag is mary, while the image attributes are beach, night, and happy.
+For example: `mary beach night happy` The image tag is mary, while the image attributes are beach, night, and happy.

 A displayable is something that can be shown on the screen.
 The most common thing to show is a static image, which can be specified by giving the filename of the image, as a string.
-In the example above, we might use "mary_beach_night_happy.png" as the filename.
 However, an image may refer to any displayable Ren'Py supports.
 The same statements that are used to display images can also be used for animations, solid colors, and the other types of displayables.

 <br>